– “A funny way to get you to be more curious.”

 “Well, lucky for you, Steve!
 How does that help me?”

 Maybe it doesn’t help you, I don’t know.
 Depression is simply a form of dysfunctional thinking (about thinking), one of many forms of dysfunctional thinking, I guess is what I’m trying to say.
-Perhaps you can not control the thoughts that come into your head – and I don’t think you can! – but you most certainly can exert control over what you make of that thinking.
+Perhaps you can not control the thoughts that come into your head – and I don’t think you can! – but you most certainly can become more aware that it is ONLY THINKING, only feeling, nothing more.

 Depression and a Lack of Imagination…